1964

 Banned in-competition only

-A violation only if urinary carboxy-THC tops 150 ng/mL (raised from 15 in 2013 so out-of-competition use isn't penalized).
-Not banned out-of-competition.
+A violation only above 150 ng/mL urinary carboxy-THC (raised from 15 in 2013 specifically so out-of-competition use isn't penalized).
+Not banned out-of-competition — a more permissive read than US federal law itself.

 The Bottom Line — In Plain English

-THC is the main psychoactive compound in cannabis.
-It works on the body's own endocannabinoid system (the CB1/CB2 receptors) — the same system involved in pain, appetite, mood, and memory.
+What it is: THC is the main psychoactive compound in cannabis, first isolated in Israel in 1964.
+It works on the body's own endocannabinoid system — the same system involved in pain, appetite, mood, and memory.

-Solid for chemo nausea and MS spasticity (approved synthetic versions exist).
-Modest for chronic pain and appetite.
+What the research shows: Solid for chemo nausea and MS spasticity (approved synthetic/plant-derived versions exist almost everywhere but the US).
+Modest for chronic pain and appetite, with real-world clinician reports of an opioid-sparing effect that hasn't yet shown up cleanly in national overdose data.
 Weak/mixed for sleep and anxiety.